 Swim Test Record for Pre-Camp Swim Checks

 Finances should never be a reason for a Scout not to attend camp.
-Crossroads of America Council offers a camp scholarship program where recipients can be awarded up to 50% of the early summer camp fee in exchange for performing an age-appropriate service project.
+Crossroads of America Council offers a Campership program where recipients can be awarded up to 50% of the early summer camp fee in exchange for performing an age-appropriate service project.

-Camp scholarship applications can be submitted online beginning January 3, 2017 and must be submitted by March 1, 2017 to be considered for the full value of the award.
+The 2018 Campership application will be available beginning January 2, 2018.
+For Summer Camp, applications must be submitted by March 1, 2018 to be considered for the full value of the award.
 Requests submitted after March 1st will still be eligible to receive a reduced level of support.
+Applications for other camping programs may be submitted at any time.
 Contact the council camping office by phone at (317) 813-7067 or by email for more information.